r0d8lsh0p/sw2/README.md

 ## Setup Instructions

-Follow these steps to get the WOT Relay running on your local machine:
+Follow these steps to get the sw2 Relay running on your local machine:

 ### 1. Clone the repository